Subaru Outback review

 Need an estate that can tackle tough terrain?
 The Subaru Outback may well be worth a look

-While the Legacy no longer lines up in Subaru’s UK model range, the Outback is essentially the jacked-up 4x4 version of the forthcoming new Legacy estate, due later this year and badged Levorg.
-It goes head-to-head with the likes of the cars it spawned over the last 25 years – namely the Volvo XC70, Audi’s A4 Allroad (in terms of price) and A6 Allroad (in terms of size), the Volkswagen Alltrack and the Vauxhall Insignia Country Tourer.
+While the Legacy is no longer available in the UK, the Outback shares many of its parts and is essential a jacked-up version of the practical family car.
+As a result, it goes head-to-head with the likes of the Volvo XC70, Audi’s A4 Allroad (in terms of price) and A6 Allroad (in terms of size), the Volkswagen Alltrack and the Vauxhall Insignia Country Tourer.

 The Outback features Subaru’s much-loved symmetrical all-wheel-drive system which will embarrass some far more expensive and stylish 4x4s when it comes to going off-road, a 200mm ride height and under-body protection panels.
 There are two engine choices – a 2.5-litre petrol and a 2.0-litre turbodiesel, both are four-cylinder ‘Boxer’ units – and two trim levels (SE and SE Premium), which both offer lots of kit as standard.

 The Subaru Outback has plenty of off-road presence, even if it doesn’t blend this with sleeker design cues.
 The newcomer boasts plenty of dark plastic body trim around the bottom of the bumpers and side sills to reinforce its 4x4 credentials, and with its jacked-up ride height the added styling features give the car plenty of visual impact.